Pretty scary, right?

 then you need to proceed cautiously.

 Good SEO will not come cheap.
 Why?
-Because as I said, good SEO work can add tens or hundreds of thousands of dollars to your bottom line.
-It is an investment that takes at least a few months to see significant results.
+Because as we said, good SEO work can add tens or hundreds of thousands of dollars to your bottom line.
+An investment takes at least a few months to see significant results.

-If the SEO you’re interviewing is advising you to cut corners or be extremely aggressive with link building, it’s best to move on to the next candidate.
+If the SEO you’re interviewing advises you to cut corners or be extremely aggressive with link building, it’s best to move on to the next candidate.

-Ideally, when you ask this question, they will respond by pointing to their track record that should include their past successes, current and past happy clients, and the respect their name and brand have in the industry.
+Ideally, when you ask this question, they will respond by pointing to their track record, which should include their past successes, current and past happy clients, and the respect their name and brand have in the industry.

 Remember that SEO is a long-term investment.

-It’s going to take months before results, or a lack of results, become apparent.
-One of the biggest reasons why shady SEO firms continue to stay in business is because they aren’t found out for many months.
+It will take months before results, or lack thereof, become apparent.
+One of the biggest reasons shady SEO firms stay in business is that they aren’t found out for many months.

-Many of the 17 questions I’ve laid out for you in this post are designed to help you weed out those shady SEO companies and individuals.
+Many of the 17 questions we’ve laid out for you in this post are designed to help you weed out those shady SEO companies and individuals.